 These first-time Disney Cruise Line tips are designed to help you with things you might not know about Disney Cruise Line and are based on our first sailing on the Disney Magic.
 Many of these we learned while planning for our first cruise, but other things we learned while on board the cruise, and made note of things we thought contradicted advice we had heard elsewhere.

-Also, if you’re thinking about setting sail in 2017 or beyond, you should definitely order the free Disney Cruise Line Planning DVD.
+Also, if you’re thinking about setting sail in 2018 or beyond, you should definitely order the free Disney Cruise Line Planning Video.
 It offers some great video footage of Disney’s fleet of ships, ports of call, staterooms, dining, entertainment, and much more.
 It’s a great way to choose which ship and itinerary are right for you!

 Fortunately, setting sail on the Disney Cruise Line is a far less complicated experience than visiting one of the theme parks, so there’s not a ton you need to know to “do it right.”
 These 10 tips should at the very least set you on the right course!
 Note that these tips all cover the experiences aboard the Disney Cruise Line ships themselves.
 If you’re looking for Disney’s Castaway Cay Tips, read this post.

 Let’s take a look at the tips for having a great time your first time setting sail aboard the Disney Cruise Line…